cert-manager/website/content/en/docs/usage/ingress.md

 ## How It Works

 The sub-component ingress-shim watches `Ingress` resources across your cluster.
-If it observes an `Ingress` with annotations described in the `Supported Annotations` (TODO `@joshvanl`: add sub-title line) section, it will ensure a `Certificate` resource with the name provided in the `tls.secretName` field and configured as described on the `Ingress` exists.
+If it observes an `Ingress` with annotations described in the [Supported Annotations](./#supported-annotations) section, it will ensure a `Certificate` resource with the name provided in the `tls.secretName` field and configured as described on the `Ingress` exists.
 For example:

 ```yaml
 apiVersion: extensions/v1beta1